-Crosshouse is a non-denominational primary school with a current roll of 382 children between the ages of 5 and 12.
-Our school is greatly enhanced by a nursery class and 2 ASN supported classes.
-We have 60 children in our nursery class.
+Crosshouse is a non-denominational primary school with a current roll of 375 children between the ages of 5 and 12.
+Our school is greatly enhanced by our ELC and 2 ASN supported classes.
+We have 31 children in our nursery class.